Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Experiments

-For a fair comparison, we closely follow MPEG's common test conditions (CTC) \cite{CTC}.
 We compare our method to the state-of-the-art deep learning intra-frame encoding PCGCv2 \cite{PCGCv2}, MPEG's G-PCC (octree as well as trisoup) \cite{gpcc} methods, as well as MPEG's video-based V-PCC method (inter and intra-frame encoding) \cite{vpcc}.
-We utilize G-PCC's latest reference implementation TMC13-v14 and for V-PCC the latest implementation TMC2-v17 is employed that uses HEVC video codec.
-We employ V-PCC inter-frame low-delay setting which involves P-frame encoding for a fair comparison to our P-frame encoding scheme.
-We employ MPEG's point-to-point distance (D1) mean squared error (MSE) based Peak Signal-to-Noise Ratio (PSNR) as our evaluation metrics. \textit{Bits per point} (bpp) is used to measure the compression ratio.
-We plot rate-distortion curves and calculate the BD-Rate (Bj{\o}ntegaard Delta Rate) \cite{bjontegaard2001calculation} gains over different methods.
+We utilize G-PCC's latest reference implementation TMC13-v20, and for V-PCC the latest implementation TMC2-v18 which uses the HEVC video codec.
+V-PCC inter-frame low-delay setting which involves P-frame encoding is employed for a fair comparison to the proposed P-frame encoding method.
+Two extra points for higher bpp have been added for V-PCC.